EPFL-ADA-2017/ada2017-hw/project/README.md

 ## Research questions

-Is there a big emotional contrast, in Twiter, comparing *before* and *after* a conflict arises?
+How to quantify emotional contrast, in Twiter, comparing *before* and *after* a conflict arises?

 If so, is this more noticeable for certain categories of conflicts?
 Or does this vary by location?